kkim321/my-summer-in-markdown/README.md

 ## Summer Activities

 One activity I did throughout the whole summer was doing my first job.
-I worked at my parent's boba store for two months and since there is a Planet Fitness Gym next to it, I went there for 3-4 days a week.
+I worked at a boba store for two months and since there is a Planet Fitness Gym next to it, I worked out there for 3-4 days a week.
 I ended up getting a good amount of money for me to buy things on my own.
 Another activity that I did was that I went to my church's summer retreat.
 There were many activites and  delicious food!
 I had a lot of fun and met new people which I enjoyed hanging out with.

 ## Learning Experiences